Grandparents play a significant role in the development of a child. Australian law recognises grandparents rights in Australia.

 When Can Grandparents Make A Court Application?

-As mentioned above, grandparents are specifically mentioned in the section as relevant family members with whom the children have a right to spend time.
+As mentioned, grandparents are specifically mentioned in the section as relevant family members who can contribute to a child’s growth and development.

 As part of grandparents rights in Australia, they have the right to apply for parenting orders in relation to the child, whenever necessary.